The best start in life for all our children.

 It is important that young people understand exactly who can see their location on Snap Maps.
 Allowing all Snapchat friends (some of whom may be strangers) to see this information can present a risk to young people, as they will be able to see their exact location in real time.
 Have a conversation with your child about what they do online, who they share their location with, and ways they can keep themselves safe.

-You may also find it helpful to read our Online Safety policy.
+You may also find it helpful to read our Online Safety policy, under the policy tab.